-Multiple injuries, arrests on Day 2 of ‘Wheels Up, Guns Down’
+Multiple injuries, arrests amid ‘Wheels Up, Guns Down’ havoc

 MIAMI GARDENS, FLA.
+(WSVN) - For up to date information on this story, click here.

-(WSVN) - Holiday havoc swept through the streets of South Florida this weekend, as bikers put on a dangerous demonstration to protest gun violence.
+Holiday havoc swept through the streets of South Florida this weekend, as bikers put on a dangerous demonstration to protest gun violence.
 The brazen maneuvers sent several people to the hospital and landed several others behind bars.

 7News cameras captured a large group of motorcyclists revving up their engines at a gas station in Miami Gardens, Sunday night, as the rider of an all-terrain vehicle drove straight through traffic.
 The group scattered once police showed up.